jboxberger/synology-gitlab/README.md

 - **2015-12-14** - sameersbn/gitlab:8.2.3 (250.9MB)

 #Known Problems
-- DSM 6.1 takes the old Gitlab icon from the original package instead zhe updated Icon from from my package.
+- DSM 6.1 takes the old Gitlab icon from the original package instead the updated icon from from my package.
 - DSM 6.0-7321 breaks the docker container.
 You can fix it by reinstalling the synology-gitlab package (without changing any settings)
 - When you have troubles updating, update again an re-enter the gitlab database credentials.
 - If you have trouble removing old images you can try this.
 Fist stop all useless images.
 Then login with ssh as root